Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds

-\begin{lem} Assume that $\pi\colon \XX\to C$ is a smooth family of hyperk\"ahler manifolds, such that: $C$ is a smooth quasi-projective curve; all fibres of $\pi$ are projective; the morphism $\pi$ is projective over a dense Zariski-open subset of $C$.
-Assume that the Andr\'e motive of the fibre $\XX_{b_0}$ is abelian for some $b_0\in C$.
+\begin{lem} Assume that $\pi\colon \XX\to C$ is a smooth family of hyperk\"ahler manifolds such that: $C$ is a smooth quasi-projective curve; all fibres of $\pi$ are projective; $\pi$ is a projective morphism of algebraic varieties over a dense Zariski-open subset $U\subset C$; there exits a line bundle $\LL\in\mathrm{Pic}(\XX)$ that is algebraic and $\pi$-ample over U. Assume that the Andr\'e motive of the fibre $\XX_{b_0}$ is abelian for some $b_0\in C$.
 Then for any $b_1\in C$ the Andr\'e motive of $\XX_{b_1}$ is abelian. \end{lem} \begin{proof} Using part (1) of Corollary \ref{cor_cover} and possibly replacing $C$ by a finite cover, we may assume that $\pi_1(C,b_0)$ acts on $H^{\sdot}(\XX_{b_0},\bbQ)$ via a homomorphism $\rho\colon \pi_1(C,b_0)\to \Spin(V,q)_\bbQ$, where $V = H^2(\XX_{b_0},\bbQ)$ and $q$ is the Beauville-Bogomolov-Fujiki form.
 Since the morphism $\pi$ is projective over an open subset of $C$, there exists a line bundle defining the polarization.
-The first Chern class of this line bundle gives a monodromy-invariant element $h\in V$, such that $q(h)>0$.
+The first Chern class of this line bundle gives a monodromy-invariant element $h\in V$ such that $q(h)>0$.
 Hence we can use parts (2) and (3) of Corollary \ref{cor_cover} to obtain a projective family $\psi\colon \AA\to C$ of Kuga-Satake abelian varieties.